 Unless the medical procedure does not require specialized knowledge, a claim of medical malpractice must be proven by presenting expert opinion testimony from other doctors.
 The plaintiff in a medical malpractice case needs to find another doctor that is willing to testify that the defendant was negligent and breached the standard of medical care that is held by other similar doctors in New Mexico.

 Making a malpractice claim is far more complex than other types of injury claims.
 It can also be a lot more expensive because you will need to hire expert witnesses to develop and prove your case.
 Accordingly, you need a skilled and competent medical malpractice attorney to assist you.
-Martinez, Hart, Thompson & Sanchez, P.C. uses our extensive legal experience to support injured patients and prevent negligent medical staff from harming others.
+Martinez, Hart, Sanchez & Romero, P.C. uses our extensive legal experience to support injured patients and prevent negligent medical staff from harming others.